Terms of Service

 These terms are governed by the laws of England and Wales.
 Any dispute shall be subject to the exclusive jurisdiction of the courts of England and Wales.

-By paying your Programme Fee, you confirm that you have read and understood these terms, you agree to be bound by them, and the information you have provided is true and complete.
+By paying your programme fee, you confirm that you have read and understood these terms, you agree to be bound by them, and the information you have provided is true and complete.